paulscherrerinstitute/bsread_java/Matlab.md

 receiver.close()
 ```

+After creating the BasicReceiver object and connecting to a stream (in the examples above a stream that comes from *localhost* port *9999*) you are able to receive messages via the *receive()* function.
+Consecutive calls to *receive()* will provide the messages for the consecutive pulse_id.

 A message received contains a MainHeader containing the pulse id and global timestamp, a DataHeader describing the data channels within the stream and the actual Values of the channels for the pulse.

 Following some code snippets to show how to access these values: